dizmitry-lefaux/wordbook/README.md

 * sources screen:
   * screen is scrollable only for "sources" part
   * sources section:
-    * source duplicates displayed
-    * source do not have content
     * can't remove source
   * input source section:
     * language value is invisible in the expanded dropdown